TOP

 Grand Anse: 08h00-08h20 Baie Ste Anne: 08h00-08h30

-According to modern historians, La Digue was first sighted by the French navigator Lazare Picault in 1742, but it was not named until 1768.
+According to modern historians, La Digue was first sighted by the French navigator Lazare Picault in 1742 but was not named until 1768.
 The first people settled on the island in 1789, when French colonists arrived with their African slaves.

 Contact Back